vinci1it2000/syncing/CONTRIBUTING.rst

 If you want to contribute to **syncing** and make it better, your help is very welcome.
 The contribution should be sent by a *pull request*.
-Next sections will explain how to implement and submit a new excel function:
+Next sections will explain how to implement and submit a new functionality:

 - clone the repository
 - implement a new functionality